-Bleeding after surgery may continue for several hours.
+Bleeding may continue for several hours after surgery.
 Rest quietly with your head elevated.
 Bleeding should always be evaluated by looking directly at the surgical site.
 Pink or blood-tinged saliva may be seen for 2-3 days following the surgery and does not indicate a problem.

 Swelling is the body’s normal reaction to surgery and healing.
 Swelling may not become apparent until the day following surgery and may not reach its peak for 2-3 days.